 Michelle Carter was charged as a youthful offender, which means that even though she was a minor at the time of the incident, she was charged as an adult.

-Her sentencing is set for Aug.
+Her sentencing was set for Aug.
 3. The maximum possible sentence is 20 years.
+She ended up receiving a 15 month sentence which she was released from in January 2020.

 This tragic story should serve as a wake-up call for kids and teens who tell others to kill themselves.
 Not only is it a horrible thing to do, but when kids on the receiving end hear this command, some actually go through with it … just like Roy did.